 Cash Out Refinance Eligibility Requirements

 Qualifying for cash out refinancing depends on several factors.
 Lenders evaluate your credit score, combined loan-to-value ratio (CLTV), and the amount of equity in your property.
+Usually, LTV for cash out refinance is somewhere between 70-75% depending on the lender, in keeping with the minimum equity requirement.
+20-30% of home equity at the very least.

 Minimum Home Equity